 ×

-MAR-201 Introduction to MarketingIntroduction to Marketing explores key marketing concepts and shows you how they apply to today's business practices.
+MKT-2010 Introduction to MarketingIntroduction to Marketing explores key marketing concepts and shows you how they apply to today's business practices.
 The course covers the essential knowledge and techniques managers need to compete successfully, whether in large companies or small businesses, profit-oriented firms or not-for-profit organizations.
 Topics include customer-oriented marketing strategies, buyers and markets, target market selection, and the marketing variables of products (and services), price, promotion, and distribution.
-Advisory: Students who completed MAR-301: Introduction to Marketing at Thomas Edison State University before August of 2018 should not take this course, as credit will not be awarded for both courses.
+Advisory: Advisory: Students who completed MKT-3010: Introduction to Marketing at Thomas Edison State University before August of 2018 should not take this course, as credit will not be awarded for both courses.
 Study Methods:

 Credits: 3 Preview the Online Syllabus | Introduction to Marketing | 3 |